-When examining the midlatitude jet response to increased CO2 we account for the fact that 181 extratropical circulation changes consist of distinct "fast" and "slow" responses (Ceppi et al. (2018), 182 hereafter CZS2018).
-More precisely, CZS2018 show that most of the shift of the midlatitude jets occurs within 5-10 years of a steplike (abrupt) CO2 forcing, with little shifts occurring during a 184 slower response over which SSTs change over subsequent decades.
-In contrast to the Southern 185 Hemisphere, zonal asymmetries play an important role in the Northern Hemisphere, where the influence of local patterns in sea surface temperature change can result in oppositely signed jet 187 shifts on "slow" timescales.
-Given this potential for compensating jet shifts on distinct timescales, 188 we therefore decompose the CO2 circulation response into "fast" and "total" timescale responses.
-189 More precisely, to account for the large internal variability in our runs, perhaps related to a somewhat larger ENSO amplitude in our model compared to observations (Rind et al. (2020)), 191 we modify the original approach used in CZS2018 to define our "fast" response as the difference 192 between the ensemble mean 4xCO2 response, averaged over years 5-20 (as opposed to years 5-10), and the corresponding preindustrial control simulation.
-In addition, instead of focusing on the 194 "slow" response, defined in CZS2018 as the difference between averages over years 121-140 and 195 years 5-10, here we examine the "total" response, defined as the difference between the ensemble 196 mean 4xCO2 response, averaged over years 100-150, and the preindustrial control simulation.
-This approach is more consistent with what was used in Zhang et al. (2023) and CP2019, with which 198 we directly compare our results throughout.
-Note that in response to an abrupt quadrupling of 199 CO2 the NINT model configuration produces global mean surface temperature "fast" and "total" responses of ~2.9°C and ~3.9°C, respectively.
-Statistical significance is assessed using a two-201 sample Student's t-test comparing all abrupt CO2 changes to the interannual variability in the 202 corresponding preindustrial control simulation for each configuration (Table 1, rows 1,4,7).
+When examining the midlatitude jet response to increased CO_2 we account for the fact that 175 extratropical circulation changes consist of distinct "fast" and "slow" responses (Ceppi et al. (2018), 176 hereafter CZS2018).
+More precisely, CZS2018 show that most of the shift of the midlatitude jets 177 occurs within 5-10 years of a steplike (abrupt) CO_2 forcing, with little shifts occurring during a 178 slower response over which SSTs change over subsequent decades.
+In contrast to the Southern 179 Hemisphere, zonal asymmetries play an important role in the Northern Hemisphere, where the 180 influence of local patterns in sea surface temperature change can result in oppositely signed jet 181 shifts between the Pacific and Atlantic ocean basins on "slow" timescales.
+Given this potential 182 for compensating jet shifts on distinct timescales, we therefore decompose the CO2 circulation 183 response into "fast" and "total" timescale responses.
+184

+185 More precisely, we modify the original approach used in CZS2018 to define our "fast" response as 186 the difference between the ensemble mean $4xCO_2$ response, averaged over years 5-20 (as opposed 187 to years 5-10), and the corresponding preindustrial control simulation.
+Calculations of the "fast" 188 response using years 5-10 produce similar results (not shown), but the choice of years 5-20 better 189 accounts for the large internal variability in our runs, perhaps related to a somewhat larger ENSO 190 amplitude in our model compared to observations (Rind et al. (2020)).

+In addition, instead of focusing on the "slow" response, defined in CZS2018 as the difference between averages over years 121-140 and years 5-10, here we examine the "total" response, defined as the difference between the ensemble mean $4xCO_2$ response, averaged over years 100-150, and the preindustrial control simulation.
+This approach for defining the "total" response is not only more 195 consistent with what was used in Zhang et al. (2023) and CP2019, with which we directly compare 196 our results throughout, but also with numerous other studies examining the atmospheric circulation 197 response to an abrupt quadrupling of CO2 (e.g., Grise and Polvani (2014, 2016); Menzel et al. 198 (2019)).
+Note that in response to an abrupt quadrupling of CO2 the NINT model configuration 199 produces global mean surface temperature "fast" and "total" responses of ~2.9°C and ~3.9°C, 200 respectively.

+Statistical significance of the four-member ensemble mean LINOZ-NINT and single member OMA-NINT abrupt CO_2 differences is assessed using a two-sample Student's t-test at the 5% confidence level.
+Significance of differences is assessed relative to the interannual variability in the corresponding preindustrial control simulation.